Skatteetaten/mva-meldingen/docs/kompensasjon_eng/forretningsregler/index.md

 - Businesses registered as municipal undertakings cannot submit claims for compensastion (R128)
 - Businesses registered as an organisational entity cannot submit claims for compensastion (R129)
 - Businesses registered as a sub-entity cannot submit claims for compensastion without a warning (R130)
+- The first claim for compensation to be paid for {år} must be at least NOK 20,000.
+(R134)
+- Claims for compensation cannot be submitted before the period has ended.
+(R135)

 The following technical rules are defined for the purpose of validating the format and code lists in the tax return: